Kinds of types in Scala

 game2.getCards.head)

-Path-dependent types are way of stating that type of one object, depends on another object.
-It is a limited version of more generic idea of dependent types.
-Actually, Dotty origins its name from Dependent Object Types calculus that Odersky designed to make future versions of Scala sound.
+Path-dependent types are a way of stating that the type of one object depends on another object.
+It is a limited version of the more generic idea of dependent types.
+Actually, Dotty derives its name from Dependent Object Types calculus that Odersky designed to make future versions of Scala sound.

 class Game {